Safvenberger/Safvenberger.github.io/_pages/about.md

 Welcome!
 This blog/webpage was created with the intention to showcase projects and topics that interest me.

 Who am I?
-I am a data scientist currently working as a Research Assistant in Hockey Analytics at Linköping University.
+I am a data engineer currently working at Stadium-

 The topics most likely to appear on this page are those that interest me the most, such as sports analytics (soccer/football and ice hockey), various concepts in